genestack/user-tutorials/source/tutorials/Getting_started/organising-your-research.rst

 regardless of any differences in the physical formats underneath.
-You can browse reference genomes with our  `Genome Browser`_ you can use them to map raw sequence reads, to analyse variations, to add and manage rich annotations such as Gene Ontology and you never have to think about formats again.
+You can browse reference genomes with our  `Genome Browser`_ you can use them to map raw sequencing reads, to analyse variations, to add and manage rich annotations such as Gene Ontology and you never have to think about formats again.
 Of course, not only reference genomes are format-free.
 All files in Genestack Platform are format-free: raw reads,